Get tasty recipes delivered to your inbox! Sign up now

 The glaze is my favorite part.
 It sticks to every piece of tofu, creating that perfect mix of sweet, tangy, and a little umami.
 I love how each bite is soft on the inside, crispy on the edges, and packed with flavor.
 This Orange Glazed Tofu is great to take on the go and perfect for meal prep.

-Why You’ll Love Orange Glazed Tofu
+Why You’ll Love This Orange Glazed Tofu Recipe

 Full of flavor – All without meat.